wdlingit/saddle-implement/README.md

 ### A special use case

 Given that each target has exactly one primer pair to use, `saddleGA_pair_divN.pl` can serve as a one-layered GA program that just divide targets into groups of specified sizes (for best total _badness_).
 To do this, set the second layer GA parameters `-testIt 0` and `-GApopulation2 1`.
-This would make the second layer GA only evaluate _badness_ scores without doing evolution.
+This will make the second layer GA only evaluate _badness_ scores without doing evolution.

 In the following real example, we took best primer selection for 96 targets made by `saddleGA_pair.pl` as the input.
 Applied `saddleGA_pair_divN.pl` to divied 96 targets into two 48-groups.
 It was found that the total badness made by `saddleGA_pair_divN.pl` is significantly lower than those by random divisions.
 ```